sudebyhn/flask_project/README.md

-# Live Weather Forecast Web Application

-## Overview

-The Live Weather Forecast Web Application is a simple and interactive tool designed to provide users with current weather information and a 5-day weather forecast.
-Leveraging the OpenWeatherMap API, this application displays weather data based on user input or their current geographical location.
-Built using Python Flask for the backend and jQuery for frontend functionality, the application ensures a responsive and user-friendly interface.

-## Features
+# WeatherApp

+WeatherApp is a simple web application that allows users to enter a city name and view the current weather conditions.
+The application uses the OpenWeatherMap API to fetch weather data and display it to users visually.
+It also includes error handling for invalid city names and API errors.

 - **Current Weather Information:**
   - Displays temperature, weather description, humidity, wind speed, sunrise, and sunset times.